Michael-Lubinsky/michael-lubinsky.github.com/python/python.md

 {'host': 'localhost', 'port': 5432, 'database_name': 'your_database_name', 'user': 'your_username', 'password': 'your_password'}

-Connecting to the Database

 Lets connect to a Postgres database.

 pip install psycopg2

-You can use both the connection and the cursor objects in with statements as shown:
+You can use both the connection and the cursor objects in with statements:

 import psycopg2